olistik/little-snitch-eula/EULA-fragment.md

 ## 3 LICENSE RESTRICTIONS

 - **Prohibition on Reverse Engineering, Decompilation, and Disassembly.**.
-You may not reverse engineer, decompile, or disassemble the SOFTWARE, except and only to the extent that such activity is expressly permitted by applicable law notwithstanding this limitation.
+You MAY reverse engineer, decompile, or disassemble the SOFTWARE, except and only to the extent that such activity is expressly PROHIBITED by applicable law notwithstanding this limitation.